-First-year, non-traditional and transfer students may be admitted to the University for either the Fall or Spring terms.
-The Office of Admissions seeks to ensure that candidates for admission possess the characteristics and skills necessary for success, and understand that this may be reflected in prior achievement as well as in clear potential.
+First-year, non-traditional and transfer students may be admitted to the University for the Fall, Spring, Summer terms.
+The Office of Admissions seeks to ensure that candidates for admission possess the characteristics and skills necessary for success and understand that this may be reflected in prior achievement as well as in clear potential.
 The University accepts students who are otherwise admissible without regard to age, disability, national and ethnic origin, race, religion, sex or sexual orientation.
-Prospective students are encouraged to contact the Office of Admissions at either location to discuss the University and its programs and to share their personal goals.
+Prospective students are encouraged to contact the Office of Admissions to discuss the University and its programs and to share their personal goals.
 Campus visits are encouraged and welcomed.
-Prospective students wishing to visit the University may make arrangements by contacting either:
+Prospective students wishing to visit the University may make arrangements by contacting the campus of interest:

-Office of Admissions Webber International University 1201 North Scenic Highway Babson Park, Florida 33827 1-800-741-1844 (863) 638-2910 FAX (863) 638-1591
+Office of Admissions Webber International University 1201 North Scenic Highway Babson Park, Florida 33827 1-800-741-1844 (863) 638-2910 FAX (863) 638-1591 E-mail: admissions@Webber.edu

-E-mail: admissions@Webber.edu